IBM/event-automation/_connectors/kc-sink-saphana/index.md

 categories:
   - Databases
 ---
-SAP HANA sink connector reads data from Kafka topics and pushes to SAP HANA databases.
+The SAP HANA sink connector reads data from Kafka topics and pushes it to SAP HANA databases.